Ultimate vacation feeling

 You can plot your own route between the ferries’ starting points, based on the cycle route network (fietsroutenetwerk), and even creating a multi-day routing.
-You’d do well to use the 'De gids van de Zeeuwse pontjes' which contains all sorts of information about ferry schedules, prices and contact details.

 Do check out the wind forecast before setting out on your route.
 Some ferries are withdrawn from service if the wind is (too) strong, so do check out wind directions.
 If you’re planning to cross over a dam or a bridge, be sure to have the wind in your back.
 Makes quite a difference if you don’t need to cycle into the headwind.

 The brochure with information on foot-passenger and bike ferries in Zeeland can be found below.
 Please note: The Ms. Hoop will not be operating on 22 May, as erroneously stated in the brochure.